hdShang/arxiv-daily/docs/cs-AI/2025-06-11/papers/250609344v1-ming-omni-a-unified-multimodal-model-for-perception-and-generation.md

 ---
 layout: default
-title: Ming-Omni: A Unified Multimodal Model for Perception and Generation
+title: "Ming-Omni: A Unified Multimodal Model for Perception and Generation"
 ---

 # Ming-Omni: A Unified Multimodal Model for Perception and Generation